Thread Pitch Vs. Threads Per Inch

 Why It Matters

-Thread Pitch and Threads Per Inch are both used to measure the threading of a bolt or nut to ensure that they are going to couple together properly.
+Thread Pitch and Threads Per Inch are used to measure the threading of a bolt or nut to ensure that they will couple together properly.
 If the threading of a bolt and nut are different they will either seize or strip the threading resulting in an unusable connection.

 A Word About Fine And Coarse Threading